Defense industry of Israel: Foreign military sales and assistance

 Prior to the mass severance of diplomatic relations with Israel after the October 1973 War, Israel had actively promoted military collaboration with a number of African countries.
 Training or advisory missions had been established in at least ten African states.
 During the 1980s, Israel quietly resumed these activities in several places, most notably Zaire.
 Israel dispatched teams there to train elite units and to help reorganize and rearm a division deployed in Shaba Province.
 Israel also equipped and trained Cameroon's presidential guard unit.
 Limited pilot training programs were extended to Liberia and to Ciskei.

 The US and Israel generally are considered allies and thus have many strong ties through defense industry, but there have been notable controversies over the years and at present.
 These have included the 'Dotan Scandal' of diverted funds and violations of the US ITAR restrictions by selling sensitive equipment and data to China (in particular the Phalcon incident in the 1990s).
 China has continued to make clear its intentions to keep Israel close both in defense and business.
 This makes the Israel–United States relations tense and uncertain, despite economic benefits to both.
 In 2020, the US pressured Israel to bar all Chinese components from inclusion in any communications systems, security cameras and control boxes, Wi–Fi systems, and other peripheral items used in computer networks.

+Israel's arms sales to Bosnia, and Rwanda have been sealed.
+Israel has been alleged to have sold arms to Chile, Myanmar, and South Sudan.

+In March 2026, a report by Stockholm International Peace Research Institute (SIPRI), ranked Israel the seventh-largest exporter of major arms worldwide for 2021–2025, accounting for 4.4% of global arms exports.

+As of 2026, sales of battle-tested Israeli weapons have more than doubled over the last five years, reaching a record of nearly $15 billion in 2024, including to countries that publicly avoid weapons deals with Israel.